hpc-gridware/clusterscheduler/doc/markdown/man/man1/submit.include.md

 The syntax of the **jsv_url** is specified in *sge_types(1).*()

--l resource=value,...
+## -l *resource*=*value*, ...
-Available for *qsub*, *qsh*, *qrsh*, *qlogin* and *qalter* only.
+Available for `qsub`, `qsh`, `qrsh`, `qlogin*` and `qalter` only.

 Launch the job in a xxQS_NAMExx queue meeting the given resource request list.
-In case of *qalter* the previous definition is replaced by the specified one.
+In case of `qalter` the previous definition is replaced by the specified one.

-*complex*(5) describes how a list of available resources and their associated valid value specifiers can be obtained.
+xxqs_name_sxx_complex(5) describes how a list of available resources and their associated valid value specifiers can be obtained.

-There may be multiple **-l** switches in a single command.
-You may request multiple **-l** options to be soft or hard both in the same command line.
-In case of a serial job multiple **-l** switches refine the definition for the sought queue.
+There may be multiple `-l` switches in a single command.
+You may request multiple `-l` options to be soft or hard both in the same command line.
+In case of a serial job multiple `-l` switches refine the definition for the sought queue.

-With parallel jobs (see **-pe** option above) the **-l** option can be applied to the whole job, to the master tasks or to the slave tasks only by using the **-scope** option.
+With parallel jobs (see `-pe` option above) the `-l` option can be applied to the whole job, to the master tasks or to the slave tasks only by using the `-scope` option.

-*Qalter* allows changing the value of this option even while the job is running, but only if the initial list of resources does not contain a resource that is marked as consumable.
-However the modification will only be effective after a restart or migration of the job.
+`qalter` allows changing the value of this option even while the job is running, but only if the initial list of resources does not contain a resource that is marked as consumable.
+However, the modification will only be effective after a restart or migration of the job.

-If this option or a corresponding value in *qmon* is specified the these hard and soft resource requirements will be passed to defined JSV instances as parameter with the names **l_hard** and **l_soft**.
-If regular expressions will be used for resource requests, then these expressions will be passed as they are.
-Also shortcut names will not be expanded. (see **-jsv** option above or find more information concerning JSV in xxqs_name_sxx_jsv(1))
+If this option is specified then these hard and soft resource requirements will be passed to defined JSV instances as parameter with the names *\<scope>_l_hard* and *\<scope>_l_hard*. \<scope> will be replaced by the scope of the resource request (e.g. *global*, *master* or *slave*).
+If regular expressions will be used for resource requests, then these expressions will be passed to JSV as they are.
+Also shortcut names for resources will not be expanded.

+For compatibility with older versions and flavours of Grid Engine, the parameters names *l_hard* and *l_soft* can be used instead of *global_l_hard* and *global_l_soft*.
+Please note that the JSV behaviour is undefined if the use of old and new names is mixed within one JSV script.

+Find more information in the sections describing `-hard`, `-soft`, `-q` and `-scope`. (see `-jsv` option below or find more information concerning JSV in xxqs_name_sxx_jsv(1))

 -m b\|e\|a\|s\|n,...
 Available for *qsub*, *qsh*, *qrsh*, *qlogin* and *qalter* only.